-Sadly, only about one in three small businesses have life insurance on their owners.1 If you’re one of those who don’t, I’m guessing the subject has at least crossed your mind.
+Sadly, only about one in three small businesses have life insurance on their owners.1 If you’re one of those who doesn’t, I’d guess the subject has at least crossed your mind.

 The Basics of Buy-Sell Life Insurance

 Buy-sell is one of the four main types of business life insurance (available as both term life and permanent life insurance) that can help protect your family if the unthinkable happens to you.
 Administered through an attorney, a buy-sell agreement defines what should happen to a business after an owner or partner dies.

 While some businesses stay in the family after the death of a business owner, not all families want to remain in a business after the owner has died.
 For companies with multiple partners, a buy-sell life insurance policy arranges for remaining owners to buy out a deceased partner’s stake in the business.
 It helps ensure the continuity of a business and enables a deceased owner’s family to receive equity without continuing as owners.

 With buy-sell life insurance, all owners/partners pay the premiums.
 If a partner dies, the policy provides a death benefit to the remaining partners.

 Insurance companies typically determine the amount of a buy-sell policy by looking at the Fair Market Value of a business.
 To decide how much coverage each owner should have, they consider the ownership percentage of each partner.
 Both the company’s buy-sell agreement drawn up by its attorney and the business’s financial statements help insurance companies determine the details of the buy-sell life insurance policy.

 Buy-sell arrangements come in a variety of flavors because every business has unique needs.
 Businesses of all sizes—sole proprietorships, partnerships, and even corporations—can benefit from having a buy-sell arrangement in place.